 Change the 4th and 5th paragraphs as follows:

-An AP optionally sets the More Data subfield to 1 in Ack frames sent to a non-DMG non-HE STA and in Ack, BlockAck and Multi-STA BlockAck frames sent to an HE STA from which it has received a frame that contains a QoS Capability element in which the More Data Ack subfield is equal to 1 and that has one or more ACs that are delivery enabled and that is in PS mode to indicate that the AP has a pending transmission for the STA.An HE AP indicates that it can set the More Data subfield to 1 by setting the More Data Ack subfield to 1 in the QoS Info field of frames it transmits.
+An AP optionally sets the More Data subfield to 1 in Ack frames sent to a non-DMG non-HE STA and in Ack, BlockAck and Multi-STA BlockAck frames sent to an HE STA.
+An HE AP indicates that it supports(#7708) setting the More Data subfield to 1 in these control response frames by setting the More Data Ack subfield to 1 in the QoS Info field of elementsit includes in frames transmitted to the STA.
+The QoS Info field is present in the QoS Capability, EDCA Parameter Set, and MU EDCA Parameter Set elements transmitted by an HE AP.(#3151, 4721, 7298, 8367)

+The AP can set the More Data subfield to 1 to indicate that it has pending transmission for the STA if it has received from the STA a frame that contains a QoS Capability element in which the More Data Ack subfield is equal to 1 and the STA:

+Is in PS mode and has one or more ACs that are delivery enabled (see 11.2.2.6 (AP operation during the CP)) or

+Is a TWT requester or a TWT scheduled STA (see 27.7 (TWT operation))

+(#6249)

-A TDLS peer STA optionally sets the More Data subfield to 1 in Ack frames sent to a non-HE STA and in Ack, BlockAck, and Multi-STA BlockAck frames sent to an HE STA that has TDLS peer PSM enabled and that has the More Data Ack subfield equal to 1 in the QoS Capability element of its transmitted TDLS Setup Request frame or TDLS Setup Response frame to indicate that it has a pending transmission for the STA.
-An HE TDLS peer STA indicates that it can set the More Data subfield to 1 by setting the More Data Ack subfield to 1 in the QoS Capability element it transmits.
+A TDLS peer STA optionally sets the More Data subfield to 1 in Ack frames sent to a non-HE STA and in Ack, BlockAck, and Multi-STA BlockAck frames sent to an HE STA.
+An HE TDLS peer STA indicates that it supports (#7708) setting the More Data subfield to 1 in these control response frames by setting the More Data Ack subfield to 1 in the QoS Info field of the QoS Capability element it includes in frames transmitted to the STA.(#3152, 4721, 8368).

+The TDLS peer STA can set the More Data subfield to 1 to indicate that it has pending transmission for the STA if it has received from the STA a TDLS Setup Request frame or TDLS Setup Response framethat has the More Data Ack subfield equal to 1 in the QoS Capability element and the STA:

+Has TDLS peer PSM enabled (see 11.2.2.6 (AP operation during the CP)) or

+Is a TWT requester or a TWT scheduled STA (see 27.7 (TWT operation)).

+. (#6252)

 9.4.1.17 QoS Info field